jasonlow90/tictactoe/README.md

 - Make a smart winning logic that allows a bigger tic tac toe grid size.
 - Write an impossible to win program.

+### Difficulties:
+- Timer function is more complicated than I expected it to be.
+The program will randomly make a move for any player when the timer is up and it also has to check for winner and if draw.

 ### Things to improve:

 - Poor planning at the beginning of this project; Took me longer than expected to finish the timer function.